software-students-fall2024/git-practice/README.md

 # To Grader:
 - **strawberrydontlie also is my account**: when I try to remotely upload, I don't know what's happen to my vscode.
     This to grader thing is I try to upload by this wenlishi2332 account, I just try here.
+ -**I changed my git username and email**: so I think this time will work, and I might use strawberrydontlie account to add commit to 0-git-workflow-practice-jessiekim0, plz notice that one also my account,thank you !